Struggling with High Employee Turnover? Seeking Advice on Improving Communication in HR

 hprasad61

-As far as communications go you could start off by posting a questionnaire to the staff/workers to get their views on what needs to be done - it has to be smartly done and should culminate in a participative discussion.
-Your bosses and owners should give you a free hand - as attrition leads to a direct/indirect cost.
-This, in a competitive market, is not helpful.
+So, unless you analyze the problem and provide detailed feedback to the bosses who act on your recommendations, things really won't change.
+Regarding communication, you could start by distributing a questionnaire to the staff/workers to get their views on what needs to be done.
+It has to be smartly done and should lead to a participative discussion.
+Your bosses and owners should give you a free hand, as attrition leads to direct/indirect costs.
+In a competitive market, this is not helpful.

-So pl delve deeper into the issue to get to the root cause.
+So please delve deeper into the issue to get to the root cause.

 RAMESHANPT